 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach sketches the partnership established with Banner Healthcare in Gilbert Arizona, leading to the opening of MD Anderson Banner in 2011, the first fully autonomous center carrying the MD Anderson name.
+In this chapter, Dr. Leach sketches the partnership established with Banner Healthcare in Gilbert Arizona, leading to the opening of MD Anderson Banner in 2011, the first fully autonomous center carrying the MD Anderson name.
 Dr. Leach explaining that the motive to expand beyond 1515 Holcombe comes from the MD Anderson mission –to cure cancer in Texas, the U.S. and the world.
 The center at Banner came about as MD Anderson experimented with a process of adapting MD Anderson care procedures to make them more universal.
 He notes that MD Anderson seeks out institutions with which there is a “meeting of minds” on how cancer services must be delivered.

 Dr. Leach describes MD Anderson’s multi-disciplinary approach to treating patients, giving the example of the wide range of options that teams consider for prostate cancer.